Jero2760/nbconvert/README.md

-Trying to use nbconvert inside Pressbooks to include Jupyter Notebooks in textbooks.
-In addition to show code, it is possible to access Github code as unique storage for the code
+#  Include Jupyter Notebooks in Pressbooks books

+Pressbooks textbooks can now visualize Jupyter notebooks from GitHub repositories, making them accessible through GitHub and Google Colab as well.
+The Pressbooks book show the notebook code while it is maintained inside a GitHub repository.
+Readers can then go to interact and execute code without having to install anything locally.
+Authors can keep source code updated in just one place: the GitHub repo.

 # nbconvert